sam-grant/RadialField/README.md

-# Radial magnetic field estimation
+# The radial magnetic field analysis

 - Direct measurement code can be found in **EDM**